How to Revive a Dying Fiddle-Leaf Fig

 Why is my fiddle leaf fig dying

-The reason for a dying fiddle leaf fig is usually because of overwatering or a fluctuation in temperature.
+The most common reasons I see for a dying fiddle leaf fig are usually because of overwatering or a fluctuation in temperature.
 Fiddle leaf figs prefer a temperature range of 65ºF to 75ºF and need the potting soil to dry slightly between each watering.
 If the temperature changes suddenly, the fiddle leaf fig drops its leaves.

-Overwatering causes the leaves to droop and turn brown in spots or patches and fall off.
+I discovered that the symptoms of Overwatering are for the leaves to droop and turn brown in spots or patches and fall off.

-Fiddle leaf figs are sensitive plants and react to a range of factors such as temperature change, draughts, low humidity, too much direct sunlight, not enough light, too much fertilizer, overwatering, underwatering and poor drainage.
+As I stated, Fiddle leaf figs are sensitive plants and react to a range of factors such as temperature change, draughts, low humidity, too much direct sunlight, not enough light, too much fertilizer, overwatering, underwatering, and poor drainage.
+That’s quite a list of problems!

-Fiddle leaf figs (Ficus Lyrata) are particularly sensitive to a sudden change in conditions and do not like being moved or repotted too often.
+But most of all, I found that Fiddle leaf figs (Ficus Lyrata) are particularly sensitive to sudden changes in conditions and do not like being moved or repotted too often.
+This was a game-changing revelation for my fiddle leaf fig care.

-To revive a dying fiddle leaf fig, emulate the conditions of the plant’s natural environment with a temperature range of between 65ºF to 75ºF, mist the leaves to increase humidity, locate the fiddle leaf fig in bright, indirect light and only water fiddle leaf figs when the top 2 inches of the soil feel dry.
+I revive dying fiddle leaf figs, by emulating the conditions of the plant’s natural environment with a temperature range of between 65ºF to 75ºF, mist the leaves to increase humidity, locate the fiddle leaf fig in bright, indirect light and only water fiddle leaf figs when the top 2 inches of the soil feel dry.

-Here is a reference table to help you identify the cause of your dying dying fiddle leaf fig:
+As there are lots of symptoms and causes of dying fiddle leaf figs I condensed them all in an easy to read reference table to help you identify the cause of your dying fiddle leaf fig:

 Symptoms:Causes of Dying Fiddle Leaf Fig: